The-Poolz/ReactHelperV2/README.md

 ## Updating supported wallets and chains

 Run `npm run update-poolz` to fetch the latest wallet list and chain IDs from `https://data.poolz.finance/graphql`.
-The script writes the information to `src/poolzData.ts`.
+The script writes the information as TypeScript constants to two files: `generated/poolzChains.ts` and `generated/poolzWallets.ts`.

 ## Fetching contract ABIs